TrainTo2046/Algorithm-Visualizer-s-/README.md

 - **Reset**: Select the Algo-Visualizer Button to go back reset the program.

 ## Demo
-Check out the demo video in the video above (NOT CURRENTLY INCLUDED)
+Check out the demo video in the video above: AlgoVisualizerDemp.mp4

 ## Contact
 Reach out: